FAQ – Frequently asked questions

 Yes, we always need to see you and your child in the first appointment to be able to get a feeling for the issue and the situation you are.
-Should you wish to have seperate talks with the therapist, please inform us during the first appointment and we will be happy to schedule separate appointments for you.
+Should you wish to have separate talks with the therapist, please inform us during the first appointment and we will be happy to schedule separate appointments for you.

 Are all appointments and diagnostic / treatment sessions covered by health insurance?

 All our activities are covered by German health insurance companies.
-For our additional effort to provide english forms and tests we will invoice a once-only extra fee of EUR 20 which will be charged before the second appointment.
+For our additional effort to provide English forms and tests, we will invoice a once-only extra fee of EUR 20 which will be charged before the second appointment.
 Regarding foreign insurance, please refer directly to your insurance company.
 If you prefer to pay directly, you may use our contact form to ask about the prices.